owainlewis/clojure-mail/README.md

 ```

-## For the brave!!!
+## For the brave

-Dump your entire Gmail inbox to disk
+Dump your entire Gmail inbox to disk.
+This will probably take a long time.
+(I have around 2500 message in my inbox)

 ```clojure
 (def store (mail-store :gmail "user@gmail.com" "password"))